tomaskrupka/Lux-ai-2021/simple/Workflow/Algorithms.md

 ## Rationale
 The bot builds on some universal ground rules which provide bounding limitations for developing [strategies](#strategy).
-It is only allowed to
+The only exception to any rule in this list is if following it would break a rule above it.

-- [Agent](#agent) has the final authority over actions submitted.
+1. [Agent](#agent) has the final authority over actions submitted.
-- [Clusters](#cluster) have full autonomy over everything within their perimeter.
+2. [Clusters](#cluster) have full autonomy over everything within their perimeter.
-- Units and cities have
+3. Units and cities don't think for themselves.

 ## <a name="strategy"></a> Strategy

-Strategy is a set of rules that
+Strategy is a set of rules that govern the bot behaviour.
+These can be tweaked, parametrized and changed.
+This way, multiple bots following different strategies (e.g. aggressive, local, conquering...) can be developed quickly using the same codebase.

+The cookbook for the current implementation is roughly as follows:

 - Develop [cities](#city) around [clusters](#cluster).
 - Prioritize wood from start of game.